10 Best Female Monologues in Movies: Iconic Speeches That Define Cinema (2026)

 “Well, I would say that I used to be one of them.
 And then I came here and I realized that these women are smart, terrific people who are just trying to make a difference in the world.
 And we’ve become really good friends.
 I mean, I know that we secretly wish the other one to trip and fall on her face, but oh, wait a minute, I’ve already done that!
 And for me, this experience has been one of the most, rewarding and liberating experiences of my life.”

 Miss Congeniality is about an F.B.I.
 Agent who must go undercover in the Miss United States beauty pageant to prevent a group from bombing the event.
+Sandra Bullock delivers a performance that balances comedy with genuine emotion.

 9. Julia Roberts in Erin Brockovich

-Julia Roberts won an Oscar for her performance as Erin Brockovich, a working single mother of three kids who don’t put up with anyone’s crap.
+Julia Roberts won an Oscar for her performance as Erin Brockovich, a working single mother of three kids who doesn’t put up with anyone’s crap.
 In this scene, Erin and the law firm she works for discuss a settlement with Pacific Gas and Electric Company after they have been polluting the water in Hinkley, California, and the company offers a low amount in compensation.

 “Oh, see, now that pisses me off.
-First of all — since the demur, we now have more than four hundred plaintiffs…and “let’s be honest”, we all know there’s more out there.
+First of all — since the demur, we now have more than four hundred plaintiffs…and ‘let’s be honest’, we all know there’s more out there.
 Now, they may not be the most sophisticated people, but they do know how to divide, and twenty million dollars isn’t shit when it’s split between them.”

 Erin Brockovich is about an unemployed single mother who becomes a legal assistant and almost single-handedly brings down a California power company accused of polluting a city’s water supply.
+Roberts’s performance earned her the Academy Award for Best Actress.

 8. Viola Davis in Fences as Rose Maxson

 Viola Davis has a reputation for delivering dramatic emotional monologues.
-In Fences, Viola plays the persevering and loving Rose as she puts up with her husband, Troy, antics.
+In Fences, Viola plays the persevering and loving Rose as she puts up with her husband, Troy’s antics.
 This monologue is the moment Rose tells Troy exactly what she’s been putting up with all these years.

 “I been standing with you!
 I been right here with you, Troy.
 I got a life too.
 I gave several years of my life to stand in the same spot with you.
 Don’t you think I ever wanted other things?
 Don’t you think I had dreams and hopes?
 What about my life?
 What about me.
 Don’t you think it ever crossed my mind to want to know other men?
 That I wanted to lay up somewhere and forget about my responsibilities?
 That I wanted someone to make me laugh so I could feel good?”

 Fences is about a working-class African-American father who tries to raise his family in the 1950s while coming to terms with the events of his life.
+Davis’s performance earned her an Academy Award nomination.

 7. Meryl Streep in The Devil Wears Prada as Miranda Priestly